Last Update: 12/8/17 (Transmittal I-4-76)

 2. Actions When an Audit Is Necessary

-The Court Case Preparation and Review Branch (CCPRB) chief, or supervisory legal assistant (SLA), will assign the case to an analyst.
-Once the case is returned to the branch chief or SLA, he or she will prepare a memorandum to the contracts staff, including a copy of the recording and a paper copy of the transcript.
-The branch chief or SLA will then deliver the package to contracts staff for an audit.
+When an analyst refers a case to a supervisory legal assistant (SLA) for a hearing audit, the SLA will prepare a memorandum to the contract staff, including a copy of the recording and a paper copy of the transcript.
+The SLA will deliver the package to the contract staff for an audit.

 The CRA's review of the hearing transcript may reveal deficiencies.
-The CRA should be aware of the following deficiencies and make the corresponding changes.
+The CRA must be aware of the following deficiencies and make the corresponding changes.

 a.
 Incorrect Placement of “Q and A” and Swearing in of Witnesses

 The index page of the hearing transcript must list all persons who appeared at the hearing and indicate where each person's testimony begins.
-The transcriber must show each witness's testimony as commencing with an oath, even though the administrative law judge (ALJ) administered the oath at the start of the hearing.
-The CRA must discuss any irregularities with the branch chief to determine whether a recording audit is necessary.
+The transcriber must show each witness' testimony as commencing with an oath, even though the ALJ administered the oath at the start of the hearing.
+The CRA must discuss any irregularities with an SLA to determine whether a recording audit is necessary.

 b.
 Spelling Errors (Paper Claim(s) File Only)